 My favorite way to consume cornbread is with loads of butter.
 I also love to add a little honey for sweetness.

-steamed dumplings are a must-have on any New Year's Eve table.
+In Chinese culture, steamed dumplings are a must-have on any New Year's Eve table.

 Dumplings represent wealth because of their shape, which resembles ancient Chinese ingots.